silvacms/documentation/source/buildout/packaging.rst

    $ cd redhat
    $ sudo rpmbuild -bb python27.spec

-Install the two created packages, python27 and python27-devel.
-People installing your package will only need to install python27, python27-devel is only required to create the silva package.
-When this is done, you can create the silva package again from your buildout
+Install the two created packages ``python27`` and ``python27-devel``.
+People installing your package will only need to install ``python27``, ``python27-devel`` is only required to create the silva package.
+So you need to install those two packages in order to create your Silva one.
+When this is done, you can build the silva package again from your buildout directory:
-directory:

 .. code-block:: sh

    $ cd redhat
    $ sudo rpmbuild -bb silva.spec

+Like for the Debian package, it will create a package based on the buildout profile ``profile/simple-instance.cfg``.
+To change it, edit the ``silva.spec`` file and set your buildout profile instead.

 Using packages created from buildout
 ------------------------------------